 Encaustic – or encaustic-look – floor tiles, with their vibrant colors and striking Moorish designs, are enjoying something of a revival.

-Working equally well with contemporary and traditional interiors, encaustic tiles are a versatile kitchen flooring option.
+Working equally well with contemporary and traditional interiors, encaustic tiles are a versatile kitchen flooring idea or kitchen wall decor option.
 Modern versions are easy to maintain and durable, and large-scale tile designs are ideal for urban and contemporary settings.

 However, their beautiful designs need no competition from other patterns – and this is a rule that's worth applying with all tile patterns.
 If you have a strong design on one surface, don't introduce another on a different surface.